Fentanyl Deaths Among Teens

 Stress And Mental Health

-Stress, and mental health disorders such as depression, are a known risk factor for substance abuse—and can be a risk factor for fatal overdose.
+Stress and mental health disorders such as depression are known risk factors for substance misuse — and can increase the risk of fatal overdose.

 Access To Addiction Treatment